- Page 1:Best Wireless Key Finder

 That early-morning scramble to find your keys before you leave the house doesn't have to be so frantic if you've got a wireless key finder handy.
 No bigger than a standard key chain — and even smaller, in some cases — these dongles connect to your smartphone via Bluetooth LE to alert you when your keys are nearby or in danger of being left behind.

-Plenty of key finders promise to keep your valuables close at hand, but after putting a variety of devices through their paces, the second-generation Tile ($25) emerged as the best choice for tracking the whereabouts of your keys, with improved range and a helpful two-way finding feature that lets you locate your phone from your key chain.
-A new version is out called the Tile Mate (also $25 through Amazon).
-We're in the process of reviewing the Mate, but having thoroughly tested the two previous generations, we have high expectations for this device.
+Plenty of key finders promise to keep your valuables close at hand, but after putting a variety of devices through their paces, we continue to be impressed by the latest iteration of Tile's $25 tracker.
+The Tile Mate retains the great features of its predecessor — good range and a helpful two-way finding feature that lets you locate your phone from your key chain — and delivers them in a more compact device.

 New & Notable